 As films are received, they are pre-screened and those recommended by our selection committee are presented at monthly Audience Choice Screenings.

 At these screenings, audience members along with our screening staff are given comment cards and asked to rate each film.
-The NYCDSFF will tally the results and the highest rated films will then be invited to participate in the 13th NYC Downtown Short Film Festival which will take place June 2017.
-So instead of having a festival once a year with 50 films, the NYDSFF gets to screen 200 films through out the year, this way many more film makers get to be screened in NYC before some of the most savvy audiences in the world.
+The NYCDSFF will tally the results and the highest rated films will then be invited to participate in the 14th NYC Downtown Short Film Festival which will take place June 2018.

 One must never underestimate the power of screening a new film for a NYC audience.